 When grilling shrimp, a few key tips will make all the difference:

-- First, make sure to clean the grill grate thoroughly before starting to prevent any sticking—nobody likes shrimp stuck to the grate!
+- First, clean the grill grate thoroughly before starting to prevent sticking.
+Nobody likes shrimp stuck to the grate!

 - To avoid flare-ups, never spray oil directly onto an open flame.
 Instead, lightly coat the shrimp with oil beforehand or use a paper towel dipped in oil to wipe down the grate.